 My masters project explores the resurgence of midnight movies.
 The project won the 2009 ONA Small Team Student Award, the 2009 Wired Excellence in New Media Award and was a finalist for the 2010 SXSW Interactive Student award.
 It features more than 26 minutes of fully produced video and 3,000 words.
 I produced and shot […]

 I created an interactive flash game for The Chronicle/SFGate.com on California water usage and wrote a full page article for the paper on distribution issues.
 Over three months I conducted all of the reporting and did all of the shooting and production myself.
+View the game.

 I explored exactly how much money residents of the Bay Area were donating to Barack Obama and why through an interactive graph, data charts and videos.
 I was the team leader on this project and used the FEC database and Access to narrow down how much, in what amounts, when and where people donated from. […]

 Jen and Iris flew over 2,000 miles from Atlanta, Georgia, determined to become legally recognized as a married couple – even if just for a moment.
 They are one of the many couples flocking to San Francisco’s City Hall in the days leading up to the vote of Proposition 8, when Californians decide whether to […]

 Before the Olympics I went to Beijing for the Washington Post.
 With six other reporters I helped report and produce a series of stories about everyday life of Beijingers in San Francisco and back in Beijing.
 I designed and developed the Web project.
+View the project.